Thomas Conner

 this blahg

-I'm THOMAS CONNER, Ph.D. in Communication (Science Studies) and culture journalist.
+I'm THOMAS CONNER, Ph.D. in Communication & STS, and a longtime culture journalist.

 I study the cultural histories and media effects of holograms, AR tech, and virtual performance.
 I was a pop music critic for 20 years.